Home

 The butterfly discovered and described by Wallace Ornithoptera croesus is illustrated below:

 Firstly I wanted a receptacle for my photographs and knowledge - a means of archiving what I've seen and learned, and passing it on to share with others.
 Secondly I wanted a tool to promote the conservation of butterflies, moths and their habitats - particularly the irreplaceable rainforests of Amazonia, Africa and south-east Asia.
-I hope that by encouraging an interest in butterflies via my photos and articles, that website visitors will also feel the urge to protect these incredible habitats which are disappearing so rapidly from our planet.
+I hope that by encouraging an interest in butterflies via my website and books, that others will also feel the urge to protect these incredible habitats which are disappearing so rapidly from our planet.

 Details of ways you can help can be found in the Rainforest section.
 For more information about my personal aims and philosophy, please see the Code of Practice page, which covers subjects including collecting, introductions and ecotourism.